 Equity Increase & Equity Reviews

-Salary inequities related to changing external market conditions, and/or internal salary inequity that cannot be managed through the annual merit program are addressed during an Annual Equity Call in the fall.
-The Annual Equity Call is centrally funded, and the amount is determined each year by the Planning and Budget office.
+Salary inequities related to changing external market conditions, and/or internal salary inequity that cannot be managed through the annual merit program are addressed during a Bi-Annual Equity Call in the fall.
+The Bi-Annual Equity Call budget amount is determined each year by the Planning and Budget office.
 Funds for this program are limited, therefore equity decisions are prioritized based on strategic business needs.

 - Retention Equity Adjustment